UMRHELab/DIYgm/README.md

 6. To get the DIYgm-Mobile-Application files from inside the folder, type in:
 `cp -R /home/pi/DIYgm/DIYgm-Mobile-Application-Option/* .` (including the period)

 7. We need to install node.js, which will let the Pi connect to the mobile apps via Bluetooth.
-To do this, type `sudo tar -xf node-v4.3.1-linux-armv6l.tar.gz` (Tip: press Tab to autocomplete the filename)
+To do this, type:
+`sudo tar -xf node-v4.3.1-linux-armv6l.tar.gz` (Tip: press Tab to autocomplete the filename)

 8. Type `sudo service bluetooth stop` to turn off the Pi’s Bluetooth for now.